Castleton Tower and Rectory views from the river road Denver to Moab Roadtrip

 Herman Gulch Trail

 This hard and steep hike rewards hikers with beautiful wildflowers and views in the summer.
 The trailhead is just off of I-70 near Silver Plume, making this a convenient stopping point.
+This trail is absolutely gorgeous, but it is truly challenging.
+The lakes at the top are over 12,000 feet in elevation.

 Herman Gulch Trail Colorado